POSHMARK BREAKING NEWS: Major Policy Changes Every Seller Needs to Know (Updated 1/31/2026)

 While Poshmark’s official Seller Updates page lists new features and cancellation policies, some sellers are reporting additional enforcement experiences that aren’t yet clearly documented by Poshmark.

-Disclosure: Some links in this post are affiliate links (including Flyp - the inventory managment tool I use.
+Disclosure: Some links in this post are affiliate links (including Flyp — the inventory management tool I use).
 That means I may earn a commission if you sign up, at no extra cost to you.
 Mentions are based on seller discussions and experience, not paid endorsements.

 Big Sellers Will Feel This First — Small Sellers Are Next: The Retroactive Shift No One Expected

-Poshmark has rolled out a new wave of seller policy updates on Jan 12, 2026 , and the reseller community is buzzing — not just because the rules are changing, but because some of them appear to be retroactive according to reports by various sellers.
-That’s the part catching many sellers off guard.
-I just saw the policy changes today when I checked out the link to 'my seller updates.'
-So when I saw this video I was doubly concerned because I do not remember a news announcement on my newsfeed!
+Poshmark rolled out a new wave of seller policy updates on January 12, 2026, and the reseller community is buzzing — not just because the rules are changing, but because some of them appear to be retroactive, according to reports from multiple sellers.
+That’s the part catching people off guard.

-Of course, updates including decluttering of news feed and return of the bulk share tool are welcome news to me!
-I will love the supplies ordering in app.
-And who doesn't love seeing that red hot deal sticker on their items????
+Of course, some updates — like decluttering the Newsfeed, the return of the bulk share tool, and in‑app supplies ordering — are welcome news.
+And who doesn’t love seeing that red “Hot Deal” sticker on their items?

 One of the strongest voices breaking this down is The Nurse Flipper, who recently warned sellers not to “put all your eggs in one basket.”
-Nurse Flipper also had a few great tips for avoiding problems!
+She also shared several practical tips for avoiding problems.

 Her video is here: